neilmiddleton/neilmiddleton.github.io/source/articles/2013-05-08-growing-a-leg.md

 A short time later I was in hospital and getting seen to.

-After a very hasty short while, some X-Rays and an CT Scan it was found I had smashed my hip up and had slightly dislocated a shoulder.
-What's more it was in about eight pieces, none of which were where they should be.
+After a very hasty short while, some X-Rays and an CT Scan it was found I had smashed my hip up into about eight pieces and had slightly dislocated a shoulder.
 This meant surgery.

 ![Legs](/images/legs.jpg)